Esteban-Jr/Kick-Quiz/README.md

 - Start Quiz Button: A clearly labeled button that invites users to dive straight into the quiz, enhancing the user experience with a simple call-to-action.

 ![Kick & Quiz Home Page](./assets/images/home_page.png)

+The home page is responsive, ensuring that users on mobile devices have an equally enjoyable experience.
+With its friendly design and intuitive navigation, the home page sets the tone for an engaging quiz experience.